Snowflake-Labs/snowsql-formatter/README.md

-# SQL Formatter Plus
+# SnowSQL Formatter

-A fork of [SQL Formatter](https://github.com/zeroturnaround/sql-formatter) with some extra bug fixes and features.
+A fork of [sql-formatter-plus](https://github.com/kufii/sql-formatter-plus) with some Snowflake specific syntaxes.

-Fixes:

-- Fixed formatting issue with unicode characters
-- Fixed comment formatting for non-unix line endings
-- Fixed null reference on input tokenization
-- Fixed indentation of multiple statements

 New Features:

-- Convert keywords to uppercase with the `uppercase` config option
-- Configurable number of line breaks between queries with the `linesBetweenQueries` config option
+- Recognize JSON references

 **SQL Formatter** is a JavaScript library for pretty-printing SQL queries.
 It started as a port of a [PHP Library][], but has since considerably diverged.